sellalab/PolygenicAdaptation1D/README.md

 The code folder contains three programs all of which run using Python 3.7.
 One simulates populations evolving (which we refer to as 'population simulations').
 The second simulates allele trajectories, given a particular trajectory of the mean phenotype over time (which we refer to as 'trajectory simulations').
 And the third summarizes statistics recorded over many of the trajectory and population simulations.

-Please note that both the *full model* and *all allele simulations (AA)* in [Hayward and Sella (2019)](https://www.biorxiv.org/content/10.1101/792952v2) are both referred to as *population simulations* here, because they both simulate the dynamics of a population.
-And the *only allele simulations (OA)* in [Hayward and Sella (2019)](https://www.biorxiv.org/content/10.1101/792952v2) are referred to as *trajectory simulations* here, because they only follow trajectories of alleles given a specific phenotypic effect.
+Please note that both the *full model* and *all allele simulations* in [Hayward and Sella (2019)](https://www.biorxiv.org/content/10.1101/792952v2) are both referred to as *population simulations* here, because they both simulate the dynamics of a population.
+And the *single allele simulations* (called *only allele* in early versions) in [Hayward and Sella (2019)](https://www.biorxiv.org/content/10.1101/792952v2) are referred to as *trajectory simulations* here, because they only follow trajectories of alleles given a specific phenotypic effect.

 These programs can be run using command line, but the juypter notebook **getting\_started\_notebook.ipynb** is highly reccommended to help you get started.

 ## Population simulations

-Use simulate\_populations\_argparse.py to simulate a the full population (either using the computationally expensive full model, or the faster approximation (AA) which just simulates a population by tracking all the alles segregating in the population).
+Use simulate\_populations\_argparse.py to simulate a the full population (either using the computationally expensive *full model* simulation, or the faster approximation (*all allele*) simulation, which just simulates a population by tracking all the alles segregating in the population).
 The program can be run on the command line and takes the following parameters:

 -N population size (default=5000)